General Frequently Asked Questions

 Galt Foundation is a self-sustaining social enterprise, generating 100 percent of our revenue through our staffing and consulting services.
 When many people think nonprofit, they automatically think of fundraising to support the organization.
 Galt runs a business.
 At Galt, we invest our reserves in the growth of our mission.
 Our growth and success are the result of meeting client-driven needs while providing, promoting, and expanding employment opportunities for our motivated workforce.

 Our employees have a wide variety of work and life experiences, and have one thing in common: they tend to have a job ready mindset.
-We usually find a good match for our employees in our diverse client base.
+Thanks to our diverse client base, there’s a good chance we’ll find the right match for our employees.
 There are no firm educational or other requirements, but we set the bar high.
 The people who come to Galt Foundation are among the most motivated, responsible, and hard-working you’ll find anywhere.
 We conduct background checks and drug tests for our employees.

 We encourage anyone who is interested in a job with Galt to submit a resume through our website, via email or in person to the local office.
 We follow up regarding next steps which will include an interview so that our service staff can build rapport and understand the applicant’s skills, interests, and work preferences.
 We may also conduct a formal skills assessment.
 We spend time with each new employee to make sure we can match him or her to the right position, and then we continue to provide mentoring and support going forward.